gabogara/star_wars/README.md

-🌌 Star Wars API Explorer
+🌌 Star Wars - Data & Facts
-Welcome to Star Wars API Explorer!
-This project interacts with the SWAPI, the Star Wars API, to retrieve and display information about characters, planets, starships, and more.
+Welcome to Star Wars!
+This project provides information about Star Wars characters, planets, ships, and more in a structured format.

 🚀 Features
+Character Information: Names, species, and other details.
-Fetches data from the Star Wars API (SWAPI).
+Planets & Locations: Key locations in the Star Wars universe.
-Displays detailed information about Star Wars characters and other entities.
-Simple command-line interaction for retrieving data.
+Starships & Vehicles: Basic details about iconic ships and transports.
+Data stored locally: No API calls, all information is within the project files.

 🛠️ Technologies Used
 Language: Python
-Modules: requests (for API calls)

 📦 Installation & Execution
 Clone this repository